Thursday, March 26, 2026

 • Make sure you have the weapon you want to use in the first round is equipped on the sheet before rolling initiative.
 Torch and shield-bearers can't use two-handed weapons.

-• We are going to roll initiative at the beginning of combat just once and keep that.
-Some effects may knock you to the bottom of the initiative.
+• Some effects may knock you to the bottom of the initiative.

 • Change your spell’s name to reflect its mercurial magic side effects.
-Would be nice if your rolled manifestations ahead of time too.
+Would be nice if you rolled manifestations ahead of time too and added them as some flavor text in italics.

-• Spells that are a pain to track are out.
-So bye, Felicia to Bless, Cloudkill, &t.
+• Spells/Mercurials that are a pain to track are out.
+So bye, Felicia to Cloudkill, &t.

 • No Luck-burning into higher spell results; fuuuuck, that slows the game down.
 You can Luck-burn your way out of forgetting and into the barest success result.

-• More players equals longer rounds, so first five people to join the call are in.
+• More players equals longer rounds, so the first five people to join the call are in.
+Others can watch like a twitch stream if they desire.

-• Absent players’ PCs cannot help out.
-They are kinda there, but all greyed out, and they will die too if there is a TPK.
+• Absent/watching players’ PCs cannot help out.
+They are kinda there, but all greyed out, and they will die too if there is a TPK unless they in game were established to be elsewhere.

 • If a player comes back after an absence and the other PCs are down some HP, they will be too; average the losses and make them suffer too.
-Can’t go lower than 1HP this way.
 On the other hand, a rejoining PC may be healed up to the party average too.

 • If you are like sleepy with influenza, skip the session.
 Give the seat up; we got many potentials that want a shot.